mrwinton/flat_jobs/README.md

 # Change to the directory
 $ cd flat_jobs

-# Go into nix shell, the nix shell will auto setup all dev requirements you need
+# Go into nix shell, the nix shell will auto setup the dev environment
 $ nix-shell

-# Install requirement gems
+# Install gems
 $ bundle

 # Run flat jobs